elmiringos/news-app/README.md

 In this app users can create articles and comments.
 Authorization and authentication are also supported.

+Will be able to use it on:

+    desktop
+    mobile (phone and tablet)

+It uses:

+    Python 3
+    Django
+    PostgreSQL

 'pip install requirements.txt' - install all packages

 'python manage.py runserver' - run web-app localy